core-methods-in-edm/assignment1/README.md

   * Find an image of a piece of art that sums up how you are feeling about the semester ahead, upload it to the repository (add it to the folder where your project is located) and then insert it into the document

 ### Commit-Push-Pull Request your assignment
-* Now look of the Git icon in RStudio - top right tab or top left pane - and click it
+* Now find the `Git` tab in RStudio - top right pane - and click it
-* Click `Commit`
+* Click `Commit`to open the Git interface
-* In the left hand pane click the boxes for your `Assignment1.Rmd` file and your image file
+* In the left hand pane check the boxes for your `Assignment1.Rmd` file and your image file
-* Write a message in the `Commit Message` box, something that describes the work you have done like "Uploading assignmnet 1 .Rmd file"
+* Write a message in the `Commit Message` box, something that describes the work you have done like "Uploading assignmnet 1.Rmd file"
 * Click `Commit`
-* Click `Push`
+* Click `Push` (top right) a dialog box should appear with a message like, "2 files changed, 20 insertions"
 * Now return to Github and refresh the page, your edited .Rmd file and your image file should now be in the repository
 * Next, to submit your assignment click `Pull Requests`(top left) and then `New pull request` and then `Create Pull request`
 * Congratulations!
 You have just submitted your assignment.
 You can update it at any time by going through the same process `Commit` -> `Push` -> `Pull Request`